SEC4SR/sec4sr.github.com/README.md

 ## MC
 MC contains three state-of-the-art embedding-based speaker recognition models, i.e., ivector-PLDA, xvector-PLDA and AudioNet.
 Xvector-PLDA and AudioNet are based on neural networks while ivector-PLDA on statistic model (i.e Gaussian Mixture Model).

 The flexibility and extensibility of SEC4SR make it easy to add new models.
-Just wrap the model as `torch.nn.Module` and implement `make_decision` abstract method.
-See `model/Model.py` for detail.
+Just wrap the model as `torch.nn.Module` and implement `forward`, `score` and `make_decision` methods.

 ## DAC